na-na-hi/renget/archive/pmdg_questions.md

 ##Question ideas for /pmdg/

+>Does actual medicine exist, or does everyone just rely on things like Oran Berries and Pecha Berries?
 >Are Pokemon pigeonholed or typecast into careers based on their species?
 For example, are all Hitmonchan expected to become martial artists?
 >If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?
 >Is it common to travel across the world to different continents, or do most Pokemon stay on their home continent for their whole lives?